ibexa/documentation-user/docs/content_management/content_organization/manage_locations_urls.md

 description: Manage the content of your website by controlling Locations and URLs.
 ---

-# Manage content locations and URL addresses
+# Manage content Locations and URL addresses

 ## Content Locations